 Source - lianzsurfaces.com

-Lianz Surfaces is a really unique example of a service overview page.
+Lianz Surfaces is a really unique example of a services page.
 Here's what we like:

 - Once you land on the page you immediately get presented with a couple of high-quality images of their work.

 - The page quickly highlights their three main service areas: Flooring, Design & Construction, Trading & PMP.